 Comparison of Influential Female Chefs

-| Chef | Country | Known For | Major Achievement |
+| Chef Name | Country | Expertise / Known For | Major Achievement |

 |---|---|---|---|

-| Julia Child | USA | Culinary television | Popularized French cuisine |
+| Julia Child | USA | Culinary Television & French Cuisine | Popularized French cuisine worldwide through TV |

-| Alice Waters | USA | Sustainable cooking | Farm-to-table movement |
+| Alice Waters | USA | Sustainable Cooking | Pioneer of the farm-to-table movement |

-| Dominique Crenn | USA | Fine dining innovation | Three Michelin stars |
+| Dominique Crenn | USA | Fine Dining Innovation | First female chef in the USA with 3 Michelin stars |

-| Clare Smyth | UK | Modern British cuisine | Michelin leadership |
+| Clare Smyth | UK | Modern British Cuisine | First British female chef with 3 Michelin stars |

-| Christina Tosi | USA | Pastry entrepreneurship | Global dessert brand |
+| Christina Tosi | USA | Pastry & Dessert Innovation | Founder of Milk Bar, global dessert brand |

 This comparison shows how women chefs famous worldwide influence different areas of the industry.